 Using the Filter

-To filter on people, we go to the Object Type 'Person' and open the filter by clicking the funnel icon displayed above the list of objects.
+To filter on people, go to the Object Type 'Person' and open the filter by clicking the funnel icon displayed above the list of objects.
 You will find this icon above every overview of objects or categories.

 The dialog that appears shows the filter options for this Object Type.
 We will briefly go over the options one by one, starting at the top.
 These options are described in-depth in the following guides.